balandhanka/Data-Science/README.md

 # Data-Science
-  This repository contains basic implementation of data science project in simple datasets.
+  This repository contains basic and advance implementation of Data Analysis and Machine Learning Algorithms like Pandas, pySpark, Matplotlib, Seaborn, Regression,  Classification, Recommendation Engine, TPOT, ANN, CNN, Surprise and a lot more.